kwbunker/PHYS-3330-Scratch/lab1.md

 2. Connect the leads and set the dial to measure voltage.
 Measure the voltage of both sides of the DC power supply again.
 Does the measured value from the DMM agree with the value indicated on the power supply?

 3. Connect the leads and set the dial to measure current.
 Measure the current produced by the power supply. **Make sure the power supply current is limited to a value below the fuse of the DMM.** How do you experimentally set the current limit?
 If you blow the fuse, just replace it.
 Does the measured current from the DMM agree with the value indicated on the power supply?
 Using the current and voltage readings, what is the impedance of the ammeter? *HINT: The DMM leads must be in different places to measure current vs. voltage.
-Also, it is recommended to use the high current input until you are certain that the current is low enough to be read by the low current input.
+Also, it is recommended to use the high current input, if your DMM has one, until you are certain that the current is low enough to be read by the low current input.
 This avoids blowing the fuse.*

 4. The DMM also has an AC voltage setting.
 Over what frequency range is the reading accurate to 2%?
 You will need to use the function generator to produce an AC waveform.
 Note: the DMM displays the RMS amplitude of the waveform.
 See Definitions at the beginning of the guide for an explanation of RMS.